 Like you’d expect, the Tribe doesn’t have a ton of storage space.
 The only dry storage area is a small hatch directly in front of the seat.
 It’s a good place to store personal items like wallet, keys, and your phone so you don’t have to worry about them getting wet while you’re on the water, but it doesn’t have space for much else.

 Two bigger storage areas are in the bow and stern.
 These tankwell style storage areas are recessed below the sides of the hull with bungee cords stretched over the top to keep gear secure.
 They’re not super large but are big enough to hold some oversize items like a small cooler or a drybag or two.

-For a small, easy-to-transport kayak, the Tribe seems reasonably priced to me.
-Perception has added a few nice little features that give you good bang for your buck.
+For a small, easy-to-transport kayak, the Perception Tribe 9.5 seems reasonably priced to me.
+Perception has added a few nice little features that give you a good bang for your buck.

 If you’re looking for a boat that introduces you to kayak, or just want something for a sunny afternoon at the local park, the Tribe 9.5 is worth your consideration.